ericagomez892/SAS_Paper/README.md

 Looking to add the following contents:

--Municipal_Budget data by Best and Worst state (Lowest incarceration vs. Highest incarceration vs. Federal, Average), could classify obis of all states into H, M, and L if we miraculously got it for every state, but not looking to spend that long...)
+-Budget_data by Best and Worst state (Lowest incarceration vs. Highest incarceration vs. Federal, Average), could classify obis of all states into H, M, and L if we miraculously got it for every state, but not looking to spend that long...)

 --Municipal_Budget Predictor variables of interest: (Obtain using municipal budget data: income statement, Higher_Ed_funding/Total_Revenue, Secondary_Ed_funding/Total_Revenue, Early_Education_Funding/Total_Revenue